 Andrus, J. L., Withers, M. C., Courtright, S. H., & Boivie, S. (2019).
 Go your own way: Exploring the causes of top executive turnover.
 Strategic Management Journal. doi:10.1002/smj.3020 (Accepted)

-After working as an environmental engineering consultant in the southwest United States for 10 years, Dr. Joel Andrus is now part of the Strategy, Innovation and Entrepreneurship group at the University of Missouri.
-His research focuses on topics that include corporate governance, corporate entrepreneurship and sustainability.
+Joel Andrus is an Assistant Professor in the Management Department at the Robert J. Trulaske, Sr. College of Business, University of Missouri - Columbia.
+After working as an environmental engineering consultant in the southwest United States for 10 years, Joel is now part of the Strategy, Innovation and Entrepreneurship group at the University of Missouri.
+His research focuses on topics that include corporate governance, entrepreneurship and sustainability.
 His work has been published in top journals such as the Academy of Management Journal, Strategic Management Journal, and the Academy of Management Annals.
-His working papers include topics such as executive labor markets (e.g., compensation, exit and hiring), voluntary disclosures, and entrepreneurship.
+His working papers include topics such as gender equity in crowdfunding, innovation, executive labor markets (e.g., compensation, exit and hiring), and entrepreneurship.
 He also has work looking at renewable energy markets.
 Dr. Andrus currently teaches strategic management to undergraduate seniors.
 He is a registered Professional Engineer and is a member of the Academy of Management and Strategic Management Society.

 Howard, M., Boeker, W., & Andrus, J. (2018).
 The Spawning of Ecosystems: How Cohort Effects Benefit New Ventures.
 Academy of Management Journal. doi:10.5465/amj.2016.1248